-A radio pluggers role is to work with the artist/band ahead of any project releases to help promote them towards radio stations, utilising their professional relationships with station managers, presenters, producers and influential figures in order to get their music scheduled on the station’s playlist or airplay.
-The plugger will plan specifically who the musician’s target audience are, then, start selecting various stations and outlets that they have connections with, but also could possibly play the song or schedule it onto the station’s playlist.
+A radio plugger’s role is to work with the artist/band ahead of any project releases to help market and promote them towards radio stations, utilising their professional relationships with station managers, presenters, producers and influential figures in order to get their music scheduled on the station’s playlist or airplay.
+The plugger will plan specifically who the musician’s target audience is, then, start selecting various stations and outlets that they have connections with, but also could possibly play the song or schedule it onto the station’s playlist.

-As much as radio pluggers cannot guarantee that a musician’s songs will be played on all the targeted stations, they can guarantee that the musician will get radio airplay, ranging from national, regional, student to online stations.
-Following from this, the musician will be entitled to a PRS pay out as long as they’re already a PRS member.
+As much as radio pluggers cannot guarantee that a musician’s songs will be played on all the targeted stations, they can guarantee that the musician will get radio airplay, ranging from national, regional, and student to online stations.
+Following this, the musician will be entitled to a PRS payout as long as they’re already a PRS member.
 This rewards the musician, paying them royalties for their song receiving airplay.

 The main purpose to why musicians will go for the ‘DIY approach’ is due to the costs, as a radio plugger campaign can vary from £1000 plus.
 This high fee may detract musicians from wanting to start a campaign.

-1 – Visit the websites for 5 well established radio plugger companies
+1 – Visit the websites of 5 well-established radio plugger companies

-3 – Search on Twitter or Facebook for radio pluggers; there are always new and emerged companies looking for unsigned musicians to help promote their campaigns.
+3 – Search on Twitter or Facebook for radio pluggers; there are always new and emerging companies looking for unsigned musicians to help promote their campaigns.